Multimodality in VR: A survey: The effects of multimodality in perceived realism

-\new{However, spetial attention must be paid to multimodal integration.
-Akhtar and Falk~\cite{akhtar2017} surveyed current audiovisual quality assessment and found that auditory information may cause discomfort and decrease the quality of the virtual experience~\cite{ruotolo2013immersive}.
-To avoid negative effects during multimodal integration, different sensory cues should be not only realistic, but also coherent to the environment and between them.}
+However, \csur{multimodal integration can also present some drawbacks:} Akhtar and Falk~\cite{akhtar2017} surveyed current audiovisual quality assessment and found that auditory information may cause discomfort and decrease the quality of the virtual experience~\cite{ruotolo2013immersive}.
+To avoid negative effects during multimodal integration, different sensory cues should be not only realistic, but also coherent to the environment and between them.

-\new{Proprioception also plays an important role in eliciting realism, as it constributes to the feeling of the user being there.} \new{Although some works have demonstrated that some manipulations in virtual movement directions and distances can be unnoticeably performed~\cite{Serrano2020_VR-LateralMotion, langbehn2018}, users tend to expect their virtual movements to match their real ones, to maintain a coherent experience.} \new{In this line, Mast and Oman~\cite{mast2004top} studied the so-called visual reorientation illusions: When the environment is rotated \new{above a given noticeable threshold} in any axis, users can perceive that the expected vertical axis does not match the virtual one, and conflicts between visual and vestibular cues may arise, \new{potentially causing motion sickness}.
-Although the effect of this illusion is stronger for elder users~\cite{howard2000visually}, an incoherent spatial estimation in VR can potentially diminish the perceived realism. }
+\new{Proprioception also plays an important role in eliciting realism, as it constributes to the feeling of the user being there.} \new{Although some works have demonstrated that some manipulations in virtual movement directions and distances can be unnoticeably performed \csur{(either by manipulating the environment itself through the game engine or by modifying the real-to-virtual mapping of users' movement)}~\cite{Serrano2020_VR-LateralMotion, langbehn2018}, users tend to expect their virtual movements to match their real ones, to maintain a coherent experience.} \new{In this line, Mast and Oman~\cite{mast2004top} studied the so-called visual reorientation illusions: When the environment is rotated \new{above a given noticeable threshold} in any axis, users can perceive that the expected vertical axis does not match the virtual one, and conflicts between visual and vestibular cues may arise, \new{potentially causing motion sickness}.
+Although the effect of this illusion is stronger for elder users~\cite{howard2000visually}, an incoherent spatial estimation in VR can potentially diminish the perceived realism}.